git-disl/LRBenchPlusPlus/README.md

 --->
 ## Introduction

-A framework for effective learning rate benchmarking and tuning tool, which will help practitioners efficiently evaluate, select, and compose good learning rate policies for training DNNs.
+LRBench++ is a framework for effective learning rate benchmarking and tuning, which will help practitioners efficiently evaluate, select, and compose good learning rate policies for training DNNs.

 ### The impact of learning rates